7mind/blog/_posts/2019-11-09-constructive-test-taxonomy.md

 Some tests check just one software component.
 It may be a single function or a single class.
 These tests have the best issue localization possible.
 We may call them *atomic* tests because they check one unsplittable entity.

-Some tests may involve multiple software components but do not interact with anything outside of the program.
+Some tests may involve multiple software components but do not interact with anything outside the program.
 So they test "aggregates" or "groups" of our entities, and we may call them *group* tests.

-Some tests may communicate with the outer world (databases, API providers, etc, etc).
+Some tests may communicate with the outside world (databases, API providers, etc.).
 So we may call them *Communication* tests.
-Such tests are usually less repeatable and slow and should be avoided when possible.
+Such tests are usually less repeatable and slower, and should be avoided when possible.

 Now we may define our "Isolation" axis: